mdolab/adflow/doc/options.rst

                                                                                                     as the wall distance.
 This is substantially faster and permits efficient wall-distance updates for use in aerostructural analysis.

-`wallTreatment`                          `str`       `linear pressure extrapolation`                Specifies how the boundary conditions are implemented.
-Generally the default value
+`eulerWallTreatment`                     `str`       `linear pressure extrapolation`                Specifies how the boundary conditions are implemented for inviscid simulations.
-                                                                                                    need not be changed.
-Other values include `constant pressure extrapolation`, `quadratic pressure extrapolation` and `normal momentum`.
+                                                                                                    Generally the default value need not be changed.
+Other values include
+                                                                                                    `constant pressure extrapolation`, `quadratic pressure extrapolation` and
+                                                                                                    `normal momentum`.
 Only `linear pressure extrapolation` and `constant pressure` extrapolation are know to work with the adjoint method.

+`viscWallTreatment`                      `str`       `constant pressure extrapolation`              Specifies how the boundary conditions are implemented for viscous simulations.
+                                                                                                    Generally the default value need not be changed.
+The option available is
+                                                                                                    `linear pressure extrapolation`.

 `dissipationScalingExponent`             `float`     0.67                                           Exponent factor to use in JST dissipation scheme.
 This value typically will not need
                                                                                                     to be changed from its default value.
 The value of 2/3 is the theoretical best value for this value assuming an orthogonal 3 dimensional grid.